alexttx/random-notes/git-auth-multiple-accounts.md

 to distinguish between the accounts.

 The following sections describe step-by-step how to set it up.

-## Why do I need more than one GitHub account?

-I have an account at work, provided by my employer.
-I must use that account to access work related repos.

-I have my own account for personal use.
-I use it at work because it has repos with initialization files like like `.bashrc` and `.emacs.d/`, as well my
-    personal treasure trove of shell scripts that I've come to rely on.

 ## Setup Details (Linux and macOS)